Encouraging a learning culture by reporting errors

 You must take part in regular reviews and audits39 40 of the standards and performance of any team you work in, taking steps to resolve any problems.
 You should also discuss adverse incidents and near misses at your appraisal.41 42

-Nursing and Midwifery Council (2015) The Code: Professional standards of practice and behaviour for nurses and midwives (accessed 15 June 2015), section 23
+Nursing and Midwifery Council (2018) The Code: Professional standards of practice and behaviour for nurses, midwives and nursing associates (accessed 3 June 2019), section 23

 General Medical Council (2012) Supporting information for appraisal and revalidation (accessed 15 June 2015), p8